EdgarsAvotins/java-gradle-selenium/README.md

 - Allure v2.11.2

 ### Gradle commands
-Execute tests on clean environment and open the allure report:
+Execute testsUI on clean environment and open the allure report:

 `./gradlew clean test allureServe`

-You can separately execute the tests or publish the report:
+You can separately execute the testsUI or publish the report:

 `./gradlew clean test`